halbritter-lab/nc-scorer/README.md

 The application has been migrated from Vue CLI to Vite for improved development experience and build performance.
 This migration brings faster hot module replacement, better dependency optimization, and improved ESM support.

+### Version 0.3.0 Update

+A comprehensive logging system has been added to the application for improved debugging and monitoring.
+The logging system includes:

+- Centralized log management with different log levels (DEBUG, INFO, WARN, ERROR)
+- Interactive log viewer with filtering capabilities
+- Log export functionality
+- Custom log level configuration

 ## Installation

 To set up the NCScorer for development or deployment, follow these steps: